nstratos/go-myanimelist/README.md

 // ...
 ```

-For more complex searches, you can provide the % operator which is escaped as
+For more complex searches, you can provide the % operator which acts as a
-%% in Go.
+wildcard.
+It is escaped as %% in Go.
 Note: This is an undocumented API feature.

 ```go
 c := mal.NewClient(nil)